jookie/jojoStock/README.md

 Reinforcement learning (RL) is a machine learning technique that focuses on training an algorithm following the cut-and-try approach.
 The algorithm (agent) evaluates a current situation (state), takes an action, and receives feedback (reward) from the environment after each act.
 Positive feedback is a reward (in its usual meaning for us), and negative feedback is punishment for making a mistake.

 ## Deep Reinforcement Learning for Automated Stock Trading

-Stock trading strategies play a critical role in investment.
-However, it is challenging to design a profitable strategy in a complex and dynamic stock market.
-In this paper, we propose an ensemble strategy that employs deep reinforcement schemes to learn a stock trading strategy by maximizing investment return.
-We train a deep reinforcement learning agent and obtain an ensemble trading strategy using three actor-critic based algorithms: Proximal Policy Optimization (PPO), Advantage Actor Critic (A2C), and Deep Deterministic Policy Gradient (DDPG).
-The ensemble strategy inherits and integrates the best features of the three algorithms, thereby robustly adjusting to different market situations.
-In order to avoid the large memory consumption in training networks with continuous action space, we employ a load-on-demand technique for processing very large data.
-We test our algorithms on the 30 Dow Jones stocks that have adequate liquidity.
-The performance of the trading agent with different reinforcement learning algorithms is evaluated and compared with both the Dow Jones Industrial Average index and the traditional min-variance portfolio allocation strategy.
-The proposed deep ensemble strategy is shown to outperform the three individual algorithms and two baselines in terms of the risk-adjusted return measured by the Sharpe ratio.
+We introduce an ensemble strategy using deep reinforcement learning to maximize returns.
+This involves a learning agent employing three actor-critic algorithms: Proximal Policy Optimization (PPO), Advantage Actor Critic (A2C), and Deep Deterministic Policy Gradient (DDPG).
+This ensemble approach combines the strengths of each algorithm, adapting well to market changes.
+To manage memory usage when training with continuous action spaces, we use a load-on-demand data processing technique.
+We tested our strategy on 30 Dow Jones stocks and compared its performance to the Dow Jones Industrial Average and the traditional min-variance portfolio allocation.
+Our ensemble strategy outperformed individual algorithms and baselines in risk-adjusted returns, as measured by the Sharpe ratio.

 Keywords: Deep Reinforcement Learning, Markov Decision Process, Automated Stock Trading, Ensemble Strategy, Actor-Critic Framework